-The Greenville Figure Skating Club is a twenty year old member of United States Figure Skating and currently has about 100 members.
+The Greenville Figure Skating Club is a thirty year old member of United States Figure Skating and currently has about 75 members.
 GFSC exists to promote the mastery of figure skating and to support skaters in educational and competitive endeavors, and welcomes skaters of all levels.

 Greenville FSC is a nonprofit corporation with federal 501 (c) (3) tax-exempt status.
-The GFSC Board meets on the second Tuesday (usually) of every month and the club hosts ice time on at least 25 Tuesday evenings (6:30 – 7:15 p.m.) a year.
+The GFSC Board meets on the first Tuesday (usually) of every month and the club hosts ice several times a year.
 At least one exhibition is held each year on club ice, the Regionals Exhibition in the fall for skaters going to the South Atlantics Regionals Competition.
 GFSC hosts an annual Awards Banquet and various other social functions.
 The club also seeks to support skaters by providing educational opportunities like training seminars as resources permit.
-A schedule of club ice times is posted on the Club bulletin board in the Pavilion Bounce House and on the club website (www.greenvillefsc.org).
-Membership applications and Test applications are available from the Membership Chair, Stanley Crowe (864-246-7284, or email@example.com) and can be downloaded and printed from the Club website.
+Membership applications and Test applications are available from the Membership Chair, Kim Cowgill (email@example.com) and can be downloaded and printed from the Club website.

 Club ice sessions are supervised by adult volunteers.
 These sessions are free skating opens, subject to basic safety rules.
 Skating on club ice is a privilege of full members in good standing.
 Every GFSC member may host a guest on club ice twice a year, and a non-member may be a guest twice.
 The guest fee is $5 and should be paid to the supervising adult.
 Members are responsible for their guests.
 Provisional skating members (applicants for membership who have submitted an application and application fee) may skate free between the time of their application and the Board’s decision on their membership.
 In the interest of safety, GFSC asks that full-skating members be Free Skate 1 and higher.
 GFSC reserves the right to deny guest privileges, based on a skater’s ability.